 The Business Case for Diversity

 Recent studies have shown that there is, in fact, a “business case” for diversity.
 For one, a diverse company has been shown to be more innovative.
-Heterogeneous teams are more likely to generate new ideas as there is an inherent friction when people approach a task from different viewpoints.
+Heterogeneous teams are more likely to generate new ideas as there is inherent friction when people approach a task from different viewpoints.
 In the end, diversity allows a company to break out of the insulated echo chamber that can sometimes form when all decision-makers are from similar backgrounds.
-Fresh perspective is needed to challenge the status quo.
+A fresh perspective is needed to challenge the status quo.

 Diverse companies have also been shown to be more profitable.
 A McKinsey & Company study presenting data from 2017 showed that companies with high gender diversity on their executive teams were 21 percent more likely to experience above-average profitability than less diverse companies.
 For ethnic and cultural diversity, diverse companies were 33 percent more likely to outperform less diverse companies.